Build a Ruby Project

 See the TruffleRuby releases page for a list of release versions.
 Please file any issues on GitHub.

 Please note that C extensions are not supported in JRuby on Travis CI.
 The reason for doing so is to bring it to developers attention that their project may have dependencies that should not be used on JRuby in production.
-Using C extensions on JRuby is technically possible but is not a good idea performance and stability-wise and we believe continuous integration services like Travis CI should highlight it.
+Using C extensions on JRuby are technically possible but are not a good idea performance and stability-wise, and we believe continuous integration services like Travis CI should highlight it.

 Default Build Script #